vatsal-kr/vatsal-kr.github.io/_pages/about.md

 Currently, I am a MITACS Globalink Research Intern at the [University of British Columbia, Okanagan](https://ok.ubc.ca/), working under the guidance of [Prof. Fatemeh Fard](https://cmps.ok.ubc.ca/about/contact/fatemeh-hendijani-fard/) on reproducing the pre-training codes for CodeBERT and GraphCodeBERT.

 I have worked alongside graduate students at the [Complex Network Research Group](https://cnerg-iitkgp.github.io/) at IIT Kharagpur on graph-based machine learning and text summarization.

-I am currently an Executive Editor at [The Scholars' Avenue](https://web.scholarsavenue.org), a student-run media body of IIT Kharagpur, and have also been associated with [Entrepreneurship Cell IIT Kharagpur](https://www.ecell-iitkgp.org/) as an Associate Manager.
+I am currently an Executive Editor at [The Scholars' Avenue](https://web.scholarsavenue.org), a student-run media body of IIT Kharagpur, and have also been associated with [Entrepreneurship Cell, IIT Kharagpur](https://www.ecell-iitkgp.org/) as an Associate Manager.